GridTools/gridtools/docs/manuals/glossary/glossary.rst

     |GT| provides several backends, allowing to run the same code efficiently
     on different hardware architectures.
 See section :ref:`backend-selection`.

-  Boundary Condition
-    A functor describing boundary conditions for one or multiple :term:`Data Stores<Data Store>`.
-See section :ref:`boundary-conditions`.

   Cache
     See :term:`Software-Managed Cache`.